antonpichka/library_architecture_mvvm_modify/package/README.md

 #### NamedVM

+- A 'NamedVM' called from another 'NamedVM' will be named by its 'Named' as a prefix of 'NamedWNamedVM', and the directories will also be located:
+- - Example:
+- - - UserVM
+- - - - UserWMoviesVM
+- - - - - UserWMoviesWActorsVM
-- Private methods that are invoked by other methods using if:
+- Private methods that are invoked by other methods using if (Not layout/UI/design methods):
 - - Summary in the form of variables: | Example:
 - - - Summary in the form of variables:
 - - - - numberQQ${In which "method" did this madness begin ?}QQ${What "method" started this madness ?}